-- The proportions of patients who reported TEAEs and TEAEs of interest are shown in Table 2. - One death occurred in OLE2 (pneumonia on a background of metastatic cancer; patient had underlying risk factors). - The most common TEAEs were coronavirus infection (OLE2 started during the global COVID-19 pandemic), oral candidiasis, and nasopharyngitis. - Oral candidiasis events occurred in nine (7.2%) patients.
+- The proportions of patients who reported TEAEs and TEAEs of interest are - One death occurred in OLE2 (pneumonia on a background of metastatic - The most common TEAEs were coronavirus infection (OLE2 started during the global COVID-19 pandemic), oral candidiasis, and nasopharyngitis. - Oral candidiasis events occurred in 9 (7.2%) patients.
 No cases of oral candidiasis were serious, severe, or led to discontinuation.